 For the little ones, there is a craft counter with paper and colored pencils for drawing a firsthand account of their experience, as well as several interactive areas to discover facts about the world’s deserts.

-A popular attraction for kids and adults is the huge LGB model train layout.
+A popular attraction for kids and adults at the Living Desert Zoo is the huge LGB model train layout.
 The layout is huge.
 There are trolley cars, cable cars, ghost towns, tunnels, and mountains.

 Your experience at living Desert can be a guided tour, or you are free to roam about on your own.
 Most visitors find that they can explore the entire park in about four hours, so plan accordingly.